openmainframeproject/wg-cobol/README.md

 ## Meetings

 The COBOL Working Group meeting is open for anyone interested in participating on the working group.
-Generally, meetings are scheduled virtually on the fourth Thursday of every month.
+Generally, meetings are scheduled virtually on the fourth Thursday of every month at 18:30 UTC.

 To join, you will need to register for the meeting: https://zoom-lfx.platform.linuxfoundation.org/meeting/91473612203